Duodenal switch surgery has several advantages to help you lose weight and stay healthy, including:

 Discuss other potential risks to duodenal switch with your doctor, including:

 - Anytime you have anesthesia or surgery, there is a risk of bleeding, blood clots, other complications or death.

 - Gastric surgery puts you at higher-than-normal risk of developing gallstones and gallbladder disease.

 - There is a period when the intestines adjust and bowel movements can be liquid and frequent.
 This condition may lessen over time but may be a lifelong condition.

 - You may have abdominal bloating and foul-smelling stool or gas.

-- BPD-DS increases the possibility of intestinal irritation and ulcers.
+- Duodenal switch increases the possibility of intestinal irritation and ulcers.